 Use a condom every time you have sex.

 Before you have sex with a new partner, make sure that you and your partner go to a doctor to be tested for STDs.

-Remember that birth control pills can protect you from getting pregnant, but they do not protect you from catching an STD.
+Remember – birth control pills can protect you from getting pregnant, but they do not protect you from catching an STD.

-You can learn more about what STDs are and how to protect yourself from these diseases!
+You can learn more about STDs and how to protect yourself from these diseases!

 - WebMD: Your Guide to Sexually Transmitted Diseases

 - WebMD: Pelvic Inflammatory Disease